School of Nursing and Midwifery

 Lotta Gilmour, profile shot

-A blended learning version of this course now available.
-The blended BSc and MSc degrees are suited to students who are self-motivated and able to study independently online, accessing engaging digital learning materials for the theoretical element, with regular support from tutors in local areas.
+The blended BSc and MSc degrees are suited if you are self-motivated and able to study independently online, accessing engaging digital learning materials for the theoretical element, with regular support from tutors in local areas.

 You will also undertake weekly integrated clinical placements in one of the maternity units across the South West of England, where practice supervisors support you to learn and progress to achieve the required NMC standards of proficiency for midwives.